|

 nominate something, and the real constraint will make itself known within a

 short space of time.
-Initially
+Initially the

-always something to do.
-But is the
+something to do.
+But is the constraint

-constraint always doing something productive?
+always doing something productive?
+Is

-Is the constraint sometimes doing things that are unproductive?
+the constraint sometimes doing things that are unproductive?
 The best way to find this out is to write a

 plan, a schedule for the constraint.